List Of Harmful Ingredients

 - Lead is a metal found in lipsticks and glosses and a known neurotoxin.

 - Phenoxyethanol is a preservative that scores relatively low on EWG’s scale, 2 to 4 depending on usage.
 But, I still wanted you to be aware of it because it’s in EVERYTHING.
 In small amounts, the FDA says it’s safe.
-But, since it’s in SO many products, I wanted you to know about it, becuase with higher usage, it could be toxic.
+But, since it’s in SO many products, I wanted you to know about it, because with higher usage, it could be toxic.

 To get my blog posts delivered directly to your inbox, along with some awesome freebies, be sure to sign up for my newsletter here.